Keith Mans

-Keith Douglas Rowland Mans, (born 10 February 1946), British Conservative Party politician.
+Keith Douglas Rowland Mans, (born 10 February 1946) is a British Conservative Party politician.

 Mans was Member of Parliament (MP) for Wyre from the 1987 general election until the seat was abolished by boundary changes for the 1997 general election.
 He stood in the new Lancaster and Wyre seat, but lost to Labour's Hilton Dawson.

 Early life and career

 Mans was born the son of Major-General Rowland Spencer Noel Mans, CBE and Veeo Mans.
 He was educated at Berkhamsted School, the RAF College Cranwell and the Open University.
 He spent twelve years in the RAF, flying Vulcans and Canberras and 28 years flying with the RAF Reserve.
 Mans was a pilot in the RAF from 1964 to 1977 (Flight Lieutenant) and in the RAF Reserve from 1977 to 2005.

 Before entering Parliament, Mans worked for the John Lewis Partnership, where he was a Retail Manager from 1978 to 1987.

 In Parliament

 Mans was elected to Parliament in 1987.
 Whilst there, he founded and was the first Chairman of both the Parliamentary Environment Group and the Parliamentary Aerospace Group.
 He was also a member of the Environment Select Committee and the Defence Select Committee.
 Mans was Parliamentary Private Secretary to the Secretary of State for Health from 1991 to 1995, and Chairman of the Conservative Defence Committee in 1996.